codemod-com/docs/docs/cli/advanced-usage.md

 The `--codemodEngine` option now supports three engines: `jscodeshift`, `ts-morph`, and `repomod-engine`.

 :::tip
-This option is used when running a local codemod using the `--sourcePath` optoin.
+This option is used when running a local codemod using the `--sourcePath` option.
 :::

 ### `--fileLimit`